We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Another nice thing about this that I always look for when I’m househunting for myself or my clients – how close is it to grocery stores and gas stations?
 So many of us are or have been juggling multigenerational needs with work, school, doctor appointments, and more.
 Being able to quickly run out to a nearby store for certain basic staples is definitely a requirement for me!

 We can’t all buy a 3,800 square foot home like this.
 I never have and probably never will.
 But it’s fun to dream.
-And even if you are looking at less square footage, hopefully this fun and virtual home tour has given you a lovely example of great things to look for when you, or someone you love, are thinking of upsizing to make room for elderly senior parents, kids or grandkids moving in, or both, don’t you think?
-What do you like best about it?
+And even if you are looking at less square footage, hopefully this post full of multigenerational and moving tips and tricks has given you helpful hints for when you, or someone you love, are thinking of upsizing to make room for elderly senior parents, kids or grandkids moving in, or both.

 P.S.
 This home has been sold.
-But if you live in the Roseville – Sacramento area and want to other homes for sale, do give me a call at 657-229-5293 or email me at Kaye@KayeSwain.com.
+But if you live in the Roseville area and want to see other homes for sale, do give me a call at 657-229-5293, email me at Kaye@KayeSwain.com or check out my real estate site, KayeSwain.com.
 I’d love to help you with all your real estate needs.
 (And for that matter, if you live outside the Roseville area, I’d be glad to help you find a REALTOR in YOUR neck of the woods who also specializes in working with boomers and seniors, multigenerational and aging in place needs, etc.) 🙂